Karena-417/karena_hong/README.md

 •	Assessed urgent and privilege payments with clear priority

 Achievement: Voted as Employee of the Month twice in year 2016.
 Selected as key processor to experiment new centralised platform (Enhanced Workflow channel).
 Enhanced processing speed with accuracy, increasing department’s efficiency level. <br>
-Reason for leaving: Poached by UBS Remittance with better remuneration
+Reason for leaving: Poached by UBS Remittance with better remuneration <br> <br>

 ##### Overseas Chinese Banking Corporation, Contact Centre
 Customer Service Executive